 (a) serve as Secretary of the Association Assemblies, the Member meetings, the Executive Committee and the Bureau; arrange for meetings of these Bodies; prepare and distribute promptly the agenda and the minutes of all their meetings;

 (b) manage the affairs of the Association, attend to correspondence, preserve the records;

 (c) maintain an Association web page on the World Wide Web, either as part of or linked to the Union web page.
 The web page shall include all general details of the Association; its activities; abstract books of Association Assemblies when available; and other information of use to Members and associated scientists;

 (d) at least three months before the General Assembly of the Union, forward to all the Members a report on the administration of the Association since the last General Assembly, and present a summary of this to the delegates meeting at General Assembly itself; and

 (e) perform such other duties as may be assigned by the Association Bureau.

 7) The Treasurer of the Association shall be responsible for the financial administration of the Association in accordance with directions issued by the Association Bureau.
 The Treasurer shall:

-8) Of the eigth persons referred to in Article 8 of the Statutes, not more than four may be elected to an additional term.
+8) Of the eight persons referred to in Article 8 of the Statutes, not more than four may be elected to an additional term.

 9) The Executive Committee shall: